vikramsamak/codeverse/README.md

 ## Acknowledgements

-- The Code Compiler API for providing the code compilation functionality.
+- The Codex API for providing the code compilation functionality.
 - The ReactJS and React Bootstrap communities for their excellent libraries and resources.

 ## Contact

-For any inquiries or further information about CodeVerse, please contact [Vikram Samak](mailto:vikramsamak02@example.com).
+For any inquiries or further information about CodeVerse, please contact [Vikram Samak](mailto:vikramsamak02@gmail.com).